-2 Model and preliminaries
+2 Model

-The model consists of three types of agent: two firms indexed $i \in \{1, 2\}$, hackers, and consumers.
+The model consists of three types of agent: two firms indexed $i \in \{1, 2\}$ , hackers, and consumers.

-Product market The firms offer different varieties of a product, for which consumers have unit demand.
-We adopt the Hotelling formulation, and assume that the two firms are located at at opposite ends of a unit-length segment.
-Consumers are uniformly distributed along the segment, and the gross utility of a consumer who selects a product located at a distance d from his ideal position is V - td, where the stand-alone value, V, is assumed large enough to ensure the market is always covered in equilibrium.
+Product market Firms' products are differentiated from consumers' point of view, with each firm located at opposite ends of a unit-length Hotelling segment.
+Consumers are uniformly distributed along the segment, and the gross utility of a consumer who selects a product at a distance d from his ideal position is V - td.
+The stand-alone value, V, is assumed large enough to ensure the market is covered in equilibrium.

-We consider two kinds of business models for firms, depending on whether they generate revenues through pricing or advertising.
-In the pricing regime, each firm sets a price p_i , which enters consumers' utility negatively is a linear way.
-In the advertising regime, revenues are exogenously given, 10 and proportional to the number of consumers served.
-We denote by R the per-user advertising revenue.
-Note that we do not study the choice of business model by firms, but rather how the type of business model affects firms' cybersecurity strategies.
+We consider two kinds of business model for firms, depending on whether they generate revenues through pricing or advertising.
+In the pricing regime, each firm sets a price $p_i$ , which enters consumers' utility negatively is a linear way.
+In the advertising regime, products are free; each firm faces a set of advertisers and runs an optimal auction to sell a slot.
+We denote by R the expected per-user advertising revenue, which, for most of the analysis, we assume to be the same for both firms.
+As we show in Section 4.2, allowing R to depend on a firm's individual security does not change the results.